 Minister of Defence, Claus Hjort Frederiksen, said:

 ”The threats against Denmark are very complex and are in my perspective the most unpredictable since the end of the Cold War.
-This is based not least on the aggressive behavior of Russia, massive cyberattacks, instability in the Middle East and North Africa and the sustained terrorist threat against Europe and Denmark.
+This is based not least on the aggressive behaviour of Russia, massive cyberattacks, instability in the Middle East and North Africa and the sustained terrorist threat against Europe and Denmark.
 It is therefore of the utmost importance that the US commitment in Europe is maintained through NATO, which remains the cornerstone of Danish security policy.
 We must also strengthen the European security architecture and be at the forefront of the international cooperation on cyber security.”

 Minister for Development Cooperation, Ulla Tørnæs, said: